PostHog/posthog.com/contents/handbook/growth/community.md

 This can mean:

-* Creating a pull request to the docs or product
+* Creating a useful pull request to the docs or product in line with our contribution guidelines
 * Helping other people in the community, in GitHub issues or Slack
 * Creating a descriptive, thoughtful, and relevant issue that helps us improve the product
 * Consistently improving the conversations we have in GitHub or Slack over time